Puritans: Behavioral regulations

 In 1649, English colonist William Pynchon, the founder of Springfield, Massachusetts, wrote a critique of Puritanical Calvinism, entitled The Meritorious Price of Our Redemption.
 Published in London in 1650, when the book reached Boston it was immediately burned on Boston Common and the colony pressed Pynchon to return to England which he did.
 The censorious nature of the Puritans and the region they inhabited would lead to the phrase "banned in Boston" being coined in the late 19th century, a phrase which was applied to Boston up to the mid-20th century.

 Bounds were not set on enjoying sexuality within the bounds of marriage, as a gift from God.
 Spouses were disciplined if they did not perform their sexual marital duties, in accordance with and other biblical passages.
 Women and men were equally expected to fulfill marital responsibilities.
 Women and men could file for divorce based on this issue alone.
 In Massachusetts colony, which had some of the most liberal colonial divorce laws, one out of every six divorce petitions was filed on the basis of male impotence.
 Puritans publicly punished drunkenness and sexual relations outside marriage.
 Couples who had sex during their engagement were fined and publicly humiliated.
 Men, and a handful of women, who engaged in homosexual behavior, were seen as especially sinful, with some executed.
-While the practice of execution was also infrequently used for rape and adultery, homosexuality was actually seen as a worse sin.
+While death was occasionally the punishment for rape and adultery, homosexuality was actually seen as a worse sin.
 Passages from the Old Testament, including Lev 20:13., were thought to support the disgust for homosexuality and efforts to purge society of it.
 New Haven code stated "If any man lyeth with mankinde, as a man lyeth with a woman, both of them have committed abomination, they shall surely be put to death" and in 1636 the Plymouth Colony adopted a set of laws that included a sentence of death for sodomy and buggery.
 Prominent authors such as Thomas Cobbert, Samual Danforth and Cotton Mather wrote pieces condemning homosexuality.
 Mather argued that the passage "Overcome the Devil when he tempts you to the youthful sin of Uncleanness" was referring "probably to the young men of Sodom".